On the noncommutative geometry of square superpotential algebras: Introduction

 }\end{Example}

-\begin{Example} \rm{The $Y^{p,q}$ algebras, which are conjecturally related to a class of Sasaki-Einstein manifolds, form a class of square superpotential algebras.
-The $Y^{p,q}$ quivers all have base of length $n=2$, arbitrary height $m=p$, and are constructed by vertically ``stacking'' any of the following three graphs,
+\begin{Example} \rm{The $Y^{p,q}$ algebras form a class of square superpotential algebras.
+In string theory they are conjecturally related to a class of Sasaki-Einstein manifolds, namely the $Y^{p,q}$ manifolds.
+This conjecture is based on a matching of symmetries, where certain `global symmetries' of the algebras are identified with isometries of the manifolds (see \cite{BFHMS}).
+The $Y^{p,q}$ quivers are constructed by vertically stacking $p$ of any the three graphs given in figure \ref{2},